-- Bladder and Kidney Health: Dogs with kidney and bladder diseases resulting from poor waste elimination can also benefit from this herb, which has diuretic action that helps to eliminate waste materials from the body.
+Dogs with kidney and bladder diseases resulting from poor waste elimination can also benefit from this herb.
+Remember I said above that burdock is a diurectic?
+It helps to eliminate waste materials from the body via urine.

-- Arthritis Treatment: Burdock has anti-inflammatory properties; therefore it is useful in the treatment of arthritis and rheumatoid disorders.
+Burdock has anti-inflammatory properties, so it is useful in the treatment of arthritis and rheumatoid disorders.

 The decoction, if stored in a refrigerator, can be kept for up to about one week.